samperay/pycodes/README.md

 **addparamconfig.py** adds the parameter to apache config without duplicating any parameter

+**appendConfig_rsyslog.py** appends the entry to rsyslog.conf without any duplications

+**revertConfig_rsyslog.py revert from main config file if it exists

 sorting:

 simple scripts written for sorting alogorithms using lists

 **bubble.py** bubble sort alogorithm